Codex MCP integration

 export ALLOY_MCP_API_KEY="<YOUR API KEY HERE>"

-Replace <YOUR API KEY HERE> with the key you generated in Alloy, then reload your shell, for example with
+Replace <YOUR API KEY HERE> with the MCP key you generated in Alloy, then reload your shell, for example with

 source ~/.zshrc, or open a new terminal so the variable is picked up.

-3. Configure Codex
+3. Configure Codex with the MCP key

 Codex reads its MCP server configuration from ~/.codex/config.toml.
 Open that file in your editor, creating it if it